- Prospective Students

 Students who are interested in graduate projects in coastal hazards are encouraged to contact either Dr. Jessica Pilarczyk (email@example.com) or Dr. Shahin Dashtgard (firstname.lastname@example.org) in the Applied Research in Ichnology and Sedimentology or the Centre for Natural Hazards Research.
 Projects related to coastal hazards include paleoenvironmental reconstructions and modern analogues.
 Paleoenvironmental reconstruction projects focus on centennial- to millennial- scale reconstructions of sea level change, earthquakes, tsunamis, and storms using sedimentology, micropaleontology and geochemistry.
 Modern analogue projects involve post-event field surveys of notable coastal hazards as a way of understanding modern processes that will help to interpret the geologic record.
 The results of these project types are commonly of interest to policy makers, urban planners, emergency risk managers, and the insurance industry.
 Please visit www.sfu.ca/chrg/ for more information.

 Applications are welcome at any time from students interested in engineering geology, rock mechanics and/or soil mechanics and their application to surface and underground mining, civil engineering and the stability of natural slopes.
-Please visit our webpages http://www.sfu.ca/~tafgrc/ and http://www.sfu.ca/earth-sciences/research/current-projects.html to see recent and current projects and recent publications.
+You can visit our webpages http://www.sfu.ca/~tafgrc/ and http://www.sfu.ca/earth-sciences/research/current-projects.html to see recent and current projects and publications of the group.

 Applications are invited for one M.Sc. student.
 Potential projects involve reprocessing of existing onshore seismic reflection data from British Columbia or Western Australia.
 The objective of these projects is to produce high quality images of crustal structures, and to relate these to the tectonic evolution of the region.
 The project is suitable for students seeking a career in the oil exploration industry.